hartwigmedical/hmftools/sage/README.md

     -input_vcf /path/to/COLO829v003.sage.vcf.gz
     -out /path/to/COLO829v003.sage.rna.vcf.gz
 ```

-Do note that from SAGE v2.9+ the package of the SageAppendApplication will become `com.hartwig.hmftools.sage.apps`

  # Read context
  The read context of a variant is the region surrounding it in the read where it was found.